swarmnyc/fulton-android/README.md

 ```

 ## Direct Use
-If you want to make a really simple request, you can use Fulton.request.
-For example,
+If you want to make a simple request, you can use Fulton.request.
+For example:

 ``` kotlin
 Fulton.request<Foo> {